keetonian/HashSolver/README.md

-## Dependencies
+## Overview

-This project depends on standard C and C++ libraries, plus Intel's TBB (included in the source code) and gtest from google (not included).
+This project is still under construction.